hoangduytran/blender-manual/manual/compositing/types/color/adjust/rgb_curves.rst

 In this example, the image has too much red in it, so we run it through an *RGB Curves* node and reduce the Red channel.

-Also, read on for examples of the Darken and Contrast Enhancement curves, :doc:`here </compositing/types/color/mix/mix_color>`.
+The documentation for the :doc:`/compositing/types/color/mix/mix_color` has an additional example about fixing overexposure.

 Color Correction using Black/White Levels